miguel-angel-monjas/master-thesis/doc/hadoop-cluster-setup.md

 $HADOOP_HOME/sbin/start-dfs.sh
 ```

-To validate it has started successfully, `jps` can be run on the master and slave instances.
+To validate it has started successfully, the JVM Process Status tool (`jps` command) can be run on the master and slave instances.
 The output should list `NameNode`, `SecondaryNameNode`, and` DataNode` on the master node:
 ```bash
 17089 DataNode
 16947 NameNode